-2.5.
 MITM Attack on a Switched LAN using ARP Spoofing

-How does Mallory intercept and relay communication between Alice and Bob on modern computer networks?
+How does Mallory eavesdrop on the exchange between Alice and Bob on modern computer networks?
 Aren't they built on secure technology?
 The answer is no, unfortunately.
 The problem is that Ethernet, upon which virtually all modern LANs are based, was designed without any sort of authentication mechanism.
-An attack known as ARP spoofing takes advantage of this weakness and can intercept communications on a LAN running the Ethernet protocol (Wagner, 2001).a This attack works against most networks that are in use at the time of this writing.
+An attack known as ARP spoofing takes advantage of this weakness and can intercept communications on a LAN running the Ethernet protocol (Wagner, 2001).
+This attack works against most networks that are in use at the time of this writing.

 The attack works as follows.
-Recall our discussion from Section 2.3 on how two computers communicate on a LAN using Ethernet frames.
+Recall our discussion from the Networking Basics section on how two computers communicate on a LAN using Ethernet frames.
 To connect to a LAN, each host must be equipped with a Network Interface Card (NIC).
 Each NIC is assigned a unique Media Access Control (MAC) address by the manufacturer.
 Communication on Ethernet takes place by sending frames to destination MAC addresses.
 If a MAC address is unknown, the source node broadcasts an ARP request.
 This request specifies an IP address and asks the host with this IP address to reply back with its physical address.
-In other words, address resolution protocol (ARP) finds MAC address given an IP address.
+In other words, Address Resolution Protocol (ARP) finds MAC address given an IP address.